ankitsaini2609/Revoke-unused-AWS-access-key/README.md

 This script will revoke all the unused access key from aws.

 ## Why is this project useful?
 We all want our AWS infrastructure to be secured so disabling or removing unnecessary credentials will reduce the window of opportunity for credentials associated with a compromised or abondoned account to be used.
-It will also enforce good practice.
+It will also enforce key rotation.

 ## How do I get started?
 There are few requirements before running the script:<br />